mzz235711/Selectivity-Estimation-for-Queries-Containing-Predicates-over-Set-Valued-Attributes/README.md

 **Estimation**.
 Estimate the converted query on Postgres, Neurocard or DeepDB.

 ##### Environmental Setup
-Tested with GCC 7.5 and Python 3.7 on Ubuntu 18.04.
+Tested with GCC 7.5 and Python 3.7.
 It is suggested to use conda to set the Python environment
 ```bash
 sudo apt install build-essential
 sudo apt-get install libboost-all-dev